maxxiimo/the-front-end-manifesto/chp7-susy.md

         background-color: orange
         content: "12"

+Then add the following property below any element you wish to mark:

+    &:after
+      +rwd-marker

+For example:

+body
+  font-size: $base-font-size
+  line-height: $base-line-height
+  background-color: $bg-body
+    &:after
+      +rwd-marker

-This helper produces a numerical color-coded identifier:
+This helper produces a numerical color-coded identifier that makes it easy to see what break point you are currently viewing without the use of the Susy grid line mixin:
 <br>
 <br>
 ![][RWD Marker]